EBZebra/docs/1.3/source/guide/printingGuide.md

 **Printing via USB requires a USB "On-The-Go" (OTG) cable or adapter and one of [Zebra's printers with USB printing support](../?Printers)** or a compatible third-party printer.
 Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
 Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.
 Connecting an OTG cable to an Android device invokes host mode automatically.

 This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
-Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build an application using the Zebra printing APIs.
+Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build an application using JavaScript and the Zebra printing APIs.

-For more information, please refer to the [Printing Tutorial](../guide-tutorial-printing) and to the Platform Notes section later in this guide.
+For more information, please refer to the [Printing Tutorial](../guide-tutorial-printing) and to the Platform Notes section later in this guide. **All code samples are JavaScript**.

 ## 1- Enable Print APIs
 Enterprise Browser provides two APIs for printing.
 The [Printer API](../api/printing) is a parent class that defines common class attributes that specific printer-type APIs will inherit.
 The [PrinterZebra API](../api/printingzebra) is the printer-type API for Zebra printers.